jecki/logicConverter/Parsing_the_Principia.md

 As we can see from the tree-structure, the parser reads the formula 5 - 2 - 1 correctly as (5 - 2 - 1).
 Can you guess, why?
 If not, consider this: You might have noticed that the rules for addition, subtraction, multiplication and division have been defined "left-recursively" in the grammar.
 What if you had defined them right-recursively?
 You can change the grammar and subsitute `addtion =  expression "+" term` by `addition = term "+" expression` and the same for all other basic arithmetic operations.
 Try it and see how this changes the shape of the syntax-tree.

 Actually, not all parser generators even allow left-recursive grammars.
-Some parser-generators complain if presented with a left-recursive grammar, other do not complain but get caught up in an infinite loop when parsing.
-If you use a parser-generator of this kind, you'll have to make sure that the grammar is neither directly nor indirectly left-recursive and then reshapre the snytax-tree later.
-Luckily, any left-recursive grammar can be rewritten as a right-recursive grammar, ablbeit, not without affecting the shape of the syntax-trees produced by that grammar.
+Some parser-generators complain if presented with a left-recursive grammar, others do not complain but get caught up in an infinite loop while parsing.
+Luckily, any left-recursive grammar can be rewritten without left-recursion.
+You'll find the general algorithm and proof for that in the textbooks on compiler-construction.
+Keep in mind, though, that this inevitably affects the shape of the syntax-trees produced by that grammar.
+So, if you avoid left-recursion when writing a grammar, more burden might be placed on the re-shaping of the syntax-tree after the parsing-stage.

-Finally, there is the promised exercise: Extend the grammar, so that is also supports the "power to"-operation.
+If you would like to experiment a little more with how the grammar and, in particular, left- or right-recursion affect the shape of the syntax-tree, try the following: Extend the grammar, so that is also supports the "power to"-operation.
 Use the `^`-sign for "power to" so that "2^4" is to be understood as "2 to the power of 8".
 When extending the grammar, make sure that the power-operator `^` has a higher precedence than "*" and "/" and thus also than "+" and "-".
 Make also sure that you get the associativity of the power operator, which - contrary to that of the basic arithmetic operations - is right-associative, is reflected in the syntax tree.
 Before you set out to extend the grammar, you might think of test-cases (formulae) which allow you to verify this (Test-Driven-Development).

-To really be sure that the parser is correct, you might want to look at the following section, which explains how to evaluate abstract-syntax-trees.
-For then, you do not even neet to look at the resulting syntax-trees any nor, but can easily check if, say, the syntax-tree of the formula "5 - 2 - 1" is evaluated as 2 which is correct and not as 4.
+So far, we have only looked at the generated syntax-tree in order to check if our grammar is correct not only in the weak sense of matching all ond only valid formulae but also in the strong sense of producing syntax-trees that reflect the rules of our target domain, i.e. arithmetic formulae.
+But we have not even made the most obvious test, namely, that the calculations are correct that the formulae which our parser breaks down into its components represent.
+In order to do so, we need to "evaluate" the syntax-tree.
+How this can be done (there are many ways to do this!) is shown in the next section.

 ### Evaluating the syntax-tree

 What the *evaluation* of a syntax-tree means depends on the target domain (of course) and on the purpose.
 In the case of syntax-trees of arithmetic formulae, the most obvious purpose is calculating the numeric result of the formula.
 However, other purposes also make sense.
 For example, another kind of "evaluation" could consist in the re-serialization of the syntax-tree of an arithmetic calculation to a formula.
-Let's look at the calculation first.
+Here we will only look at the calculation of the formula, which, admittedly, is much simpler than its re-serialization.
 It's pretty straight forward if you know Python a little:

-   # python
+    $ python
     >>> from operators import add, sub, mul, floordiv
     >>> from arithmetic4Parser import compile_snippet
     >>> syntax_tree, errors = compile_snippet("2 + 4 * 3")
     >>> actions = {'addition': add,
     ...            'subtraction': sub,
     ...            'multiplication': mul,
     ...            'division': floordiv,
     ...            'number': int,
     ...            'formulae': lambda *f: f }
     >>> syntax_tree.evaluate(actions)
     14

 And this is what the code above does: